Quickstart: Explore and analyze costs with Cost analysis

 However, there are many cases where you need deeper analysis.
 Customization starts at the top of the page, with the date selection.

 Cost analysis shows accumulated costs by default.
-Accumulated costs include all costs for each day plus the previous days, for a constantly growing view of your daily accrued costs.
+Accumulated costs include all costs for each day plus the previous days, for a constantly growing view of your daily aggregate costs.
 This view is optimized to show how you're trending against a budget for the selected time range.

 There's also the daily view showing costs for each day.
 The daily view doesn't show a growth trend.
 The view is designed to show irregularities as cost spikes or dips from day to day.
 If you've selected a budget, the daily view also shows an estimate of what your daily budget might look like.
 When your daily costs are consistently above the estimated daily budget, then you can expect you'll surpass your monthly budget.
 The estimated daily budget is simply a means to help you visualize your budget at a lower level.
 When you have fluctuations in daily costs, then the estimated daily budget comparison to your monthly budget is less precise.

 Most Azure resources support tagging, however some tags aren't available in Cost Management and billing.
 Additionally, resource group tags aren't supported.
 Cost Management only supports resource tags from the date the tags are applied directly to the resource.
+Watch the How to review tag policies with Azure Cost Management video to learn about using Azure tag policy to improve cost data visibility.

 Here's a view of Azure service costs for a view of the last month.